natnathania/Codewords-2020/Week_12/readme.md

 From Minecraft, Animal Crossing,

-For now we wanted to extend our warm thanks for all your work and the wonderful conversations on modular typography, reading and technology, self-destructing AI-dungeon stories, Minecraft mayhem, animal crossing horror, lots of live coding, and so much wonderful weirdness.
+ wonderful conversations on modular typography, reading and technology, self-destructing AI-dungeon stories, Minecraft mayhem, animal crossing horror, lots of live coding, and so much wonderful weirdness.